EUV lithography: EUV stochastic issues

 EUV lithography is particularly sensitive to stochastic effects.
 In a large population of features printed by EUV, although the overwhelming majority are resolved, some suffer complete failure to print, e.g. missing holes or bridging lines.
 A known significant contribution to this effect is the dose used to print.
 This is related to shot noise, to be discussed further below.
 Due to the stochastic variations in arriving photon numbers, some areas designated to print actually fail to reach the threshold to print, leaving unexposed defect regions.
 Some areas may be overexposed, leading to excessive resist loss or crosslinking.
 The probability of stochastic failure increases exponentially as feature size decreases, and for the same feature size, increasing distance between features also significantly increases the probability.
 Line cuts which are misshapen are a significant issue due to potential arcing and shorting.
 Yield requires detection of stochastic failures down to below 1e-12.

 The tendency to stochastic defects is worse from defocus over a large pupil fill.

 Stochastic defects tend to occur where there is stochastic absorbed dose variation near the threshold dose.
 These are indicated by where the blue specks tend to collect.

 Multiple failure modes may exist for the same population.
 For example, besides bridging of trenches, the lines separating the trenches may be broken.
 This can be attributed to stochastic resist loss, from secondary electrons.
 The randomness of the number of secondary electrons is itself a source of stochastic behavior in EUV resist images.

 The coexistence of stochastically underexposed and overexposed defect regions leads to a loss of dose window at a certain post-etch defect level between the low-dose and high-dose patterning cliffs.
 Hence, the resolution benefit from shorter wavelength is lost.

 The resist underlayer also plays an important role.
 This could be due to the secondary electrons generated by the underlayer.
 Secondary electrons may remove over 10 nm of resist from the exposed edge.

-The defect level is on the order of 1K/mm^{2}.
-In 2020, Samsung reported that 5 nm layouts had risks for process defects and had started implementing automated check and fixing.

 Photon shot noise also leads to stochastic edge placement error.
 The photon shot noise can be compensated to some degree by blurring factors such as secondary electrons or acids in chemically amplified resists; when significant the blur also reduces the image contrast at the edge.
 An edge placement error (EPE) as large as 8.8 nm was measured for a 48 nm pitch EUV-printed metal pattern.